 In short, we don’t want to pay hundreds of dollars every month for quality TV channels, and we don’t want you to have to, either.

-Key Features to Look for When Buying an Indoor HDTV Antenna
+Key Features to Look for When Buying a HDTV Antenna

 Most of our top-performing antennas cost about $50 or less, so great antenna TV reception isn’t very expensive.
 Non-amplified antennas tend to cost a little less than amplified ones, but the extra performance is worth the price, since you’re likely to get more channels and a better-quality signal for your money.